Kruthikmanubolu/Expense-Tracker-MERN-Stack/README.md

 ### Logging In

-- Click "Login" on the homepage or navigate to /layout/login.
+- Click "Login" on the homepage or navigate to /login.
 - Enter your email and password.
+- Forgot Password?
+No problem, click on forgot password and enter the email and verify the otp.
+CHANGE THE PASSWORD!!!!.
+Thats it
 - After successful email/password validation, you’ll receive an OTP via email.
 Verify it on the OTP verification page to access the dashboard.

 ### Dashboard